moven0831/crescent-rs256-sd-example-app/README.md

 Christian Paquin, Guru-Vamsi Policharla and Greg Zaverucha
 December 2024

+Also check out the [blog post](https://christianpaquin.github.io/2024-12-19-crescent-creds.html) for an overview, a decription and video of the samples.

 ## Setting up

 To setup the library, see the instructions in [`/circuit_setup/README.md`](./circuit_setup/README.md);